 U.S. imports of agricultural products from Sri Lanka totaled $97 million in 2013.
 Leading categories include: tea (including herb tea) ($29 million) and spices ($22 million).

 The U.S. goods trade deficit with Sir Lanka was $2.1 billion in 2013, a 5.1% decrease ($105 million) over 2012.

 Historical Trade Data

 U.S. Goods Trade with Sri Lanka (in billions of dollars)

-U.S. FDI distribution in Sri Lanka is not available in 2010.
+U.S. FDI distribution in Sri Lanka is not available.

 *NOTE: No services trade data with Sri Lanka is available.